NickolausDS/DGPF-Incremental-Auth-Example-Repo/README.rst

 If you want to play with the portal, do the following:

+1. Clone the repo
+2. Install the branch here: https://github.com/globus/django-globus-portal-framework/pull/258
-Create a dgpf_scopetest.local_settings.py file and add the following:
+3. Create a dgpf_scopetest.local_settings.py file and add the following:

 .. code-block::